Indexed universal life insurance

 Indexed universal life vs. 401(k) plans

 Like all other forms of life insurance, the primary purpose of an indexed UL policy is to provide the financial protection of a death benefit if the policyholder passes away unexpectedly.
 Having said that, indexed UL policies can be particularly attractive for high-income individuals who have maxed out other retirement accounts.
-Unlike IRAs or 401(k)s, IUL policies don't have contribution limits, allowing for additional tax-deferred growth potential with market based returns – and some insulation from market volatility.
+IUL policies don't have contribution limits, allowing for additional tax-deferred growth potential with market based returns – and some insulation from market volatility.

 Some cost and tax implications to consider